About Colac Otway

 Colac Otway is one of the most picturesque municipalities in Victoria, covering a diverse area from volcanic lakes, craters and plains in the north, through the hinterland forests of the Otway Ranges to the Great Ocean Road coastline.

-Colac is the key industrial, commercial and service centre for the shire and surrounding region with a population of 13,000 (Colac and Elliminyt).
+Colac is the key industrial, commercial and service centre for the shire and surrounding region with a population of 12,250 (Colac Region - 2016 Census).

 Before European arrival in the district, Colac was known as “Kolak” or “Kolakgnat” which means ‘belonging to sand’ to the Gulidjan People of the Eastern Maar Nation.

 The Gadubanud people occupied the rainforest, estuaries, grass and wetlands and coastline of the Otways.

 Lake Colac, the Volcanic Plains and the Otways provided a rich and diverse food supply, including drinkable water from Lake Colac in the south-east and the Woady Yaloak River to the north.

 Pastoralism, cropping, dairying, forestry, railway servicing, and commercial activities have all played their parts in the history and development of the diverse area which is now the Colac Otway Shire.

 Colac itself developed as a commercial centre, serving firstly pastoralists, then more diverse agriculturalists.